slatedocs/slate/source/includes/_apiv1.md

-partner | Your Partner company name total_listings | Total number of listings we or you have imported through our Partner endpoints mapped_listings | Total number of your listings that we've mapped to ours
+partner | Your Partner company name total_listings | Total number of listings we or you have imported through our Partner endpoints mapped_listings | Total number of your listings that we've mapped to ours claimed_listings | Total number of our listings that you have claimed